DavidFuchs42/TAMagic/README.md

 # TAMagic
-Technical Analysis Library With Built In Data Basing, Back Testing, Evolution Of Trade Styles, This is a placeholder for a project that is currently under development.
+Technical Analysis Library With Built In Databasing, Back Testing, Evolution Of Trade Styles, This is a placeholder for a project that is currently under development.